 It’s only made worse when your father was the one doing it.

 Father’s car screeched to a stop and he swiftly got out of the little black vehicle; he was patrolling again-- as he always did.
 Teeth clenched, he hauled an old man out of the back seat before reaching into his back pocket.

 At the first sight of the gun, I was gone.

-The shot went off as I ran, and I felt streams of tears cloud my vision and dampen my face.
+The shot went off as I ran, a cracking bang piercing the silence.
+Streams of tears cloud my vision and dampen my face.
 My heart pounded, cold, quick air seeping into my lungs.

 I ran from the area, and headed back to my house.
 Approaching the two-story metal building with caution, I stared into the rusting metal like it was out to get me.
 There, my mother was sitting outside on her rocking chair and my grandmother was knitting on the metal porch.

 “Knitting scarves again, Gran?”
 I asked her, taking a look at the jumbled mess in her hands.
 The color red laced in the fabric; I didn’t want to be anywhere near that color after what I’d seen.

 My eyes looked away from Grandmother’s scarf and into the snow below me.
 I had to not remember the gun, my father, or the blood.
 I took a deep breath in and produced a fake smile.
 Mother and Gran didn’t need to know about it.
 I didn’t want them to ask why I was there.